goodekat/LIME-diagnostics-paper/README.md

 The data used in the paper for the bullet comparison examples is described below.

-`bullet-train`: A dataset with 84255 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
+**`bullet-train`**

-This dataset is created using the data available XXX, which contains XXX (add more info about the comparisons).
+A dataset with 84255 rows and 14 columns that contains comparison features from the Hamby 173 and 252 sets (XXX reference XXX).
+This dataset is created using the data available at XXX, which contains XXX (add more info about the comparisons).
 The only changes made to the data from XXX were to remove any lands with tank rash, select only variables of use for the paper, add a case variable, rename `same_source` as